MT2Analysis/MT2AnalysisRun2/README.md

 #### plotting
 Once you have the limits for each masses, copy them in your scratch area:
 ```
-sh copyLimits.sh <model> <label> <path>
+sh copyLimits.sh <model> <label> <path-minus-lastDir>
 ```

-Then, create a txt file with your full limits:
+Then, create a .txt file with your full limits by running:
 ```
 sh readAsymptoticLimits_Scan.sh <model> <label>
 ```

-Note that the .txt file will be created where you launched the command.

 Finally run interpolation and smoothing and create root file:
 ```